 Each Matrix recipient, regardless whether it is a computer with the Matrix Monitor or the XProtect Smart Client, must be configured to receive Matrix-triggered video.
-For more information, see Matrix Monitor and XProtect Smart Client.
+For more information, see XProtect Smart Wall (explained) on page 30 and XProtect Smart Client (explained) on page 25.